9 Legal Documents Required for Business Partnerships

-This is a vital document for a partnership.
-A Partnership Agreement sets out what is expected from each of the partners, how key decisions are made, and how profits (and liabilities) are divided.
-This document should cover who the partners are, their rights and responsibilities, who owns what, and what will happen if and when partners decide to leave the partnership or new ones join.
+- A business partnership agreement sets out what is expected from each of the partners, how critical decisions are made, and how profits (and liabilities) are divided.
+Legal documents for partnership businesses should cover the partners’ rights and responsibilities, who owns what, and what will happen if and when partners decide to leave the partnership or new ones join.

 Dissolution of Partnership Deed

 Partnerships fail or are dissolved for a variety of reasons.
 A Dissolution of Partnership Deed helps to properly wind up the partnership and divide any assets or liabilities.